slsa-framework/source-tool/POLICY.md

 Level 1: N/A

 Level 2+: For a commit on a branch to qualify as Level 2+ it must be explicitly indicated in the corresponding policy file.
-This is taken as an indication that is meant for consumption.
+This is taken as an indication that it is meant for consumption.

 ### Continuity